MohammadWaleed339/data-analysis-projects/store-data-analysis/README.md

 * shipments.csv
 * suppliers.csv
 * final_table.csv
-The final table is the aggregate of the of the table that contans relevant information which is used to perform EDA and visualization.
+The final table is the aggregate of the table that contans relevant information which is then used to perform EDA and visualization.

 ## Objective